trailofbits/krf/README.md

 echo "0 28" | sudo tee /proc/krf/targeting
 ```

-A personality of 28 is hardcoded into `krfexec`.
+A personality of 28 is hardcoded into `krfexec`, and must be set in order for things executed
+by `krfexec` to be faulted.

 ### `/proc/krf/probability`